NicholasBHubbard/Yabsm/README.md

 # Configuration
 * Configuration
   Yabsm is configured through the =/etc/yabsm.conf= file.
-By default yabsm only installs the =/etc/yabsm.conf.example= file so you may want to run =cp /etc/yabsm.conf.example /etc/yabsm.conf= and then create your config based off the example.

   Effort has been put in to ensure that erroneous configs are rejected with meaningful error messages.
 To check that your config is valid run =yabsm check-config=.

 *** Example Config